kubevirt/kubevirt/deploy/kustomize/README.md

 #### Deploy
 When customizations are ready, run `./deploy_kustomize.sh`.
-The script will prepare and submit kustimized manifests directories to the cluster.
+The script will prepare and submit kustomize manifests to the cluster.
 It will also check whenever deployment is complete (HCO CR reports Condition "Available" True), and finish successfully.